epiviz/epiviz.github.io/polymer/charts/components/paper-dropdown-input/README.md

 # paper-dropdown-input
-A paper-input that provides the user with input suggestions.
+A paper-input that provides the user with input suggestions
-Compatible with Polymer 1.9 and 2.x.

 _[Demo and API Docs](https://juravenator.github.io/paper-dropdown-input/components/paper-dropdown-input/)_